Haslegrave Ground

 Haslegrave Ground is a cricket ground in Loughborough, Leicestershire.
-The ground is based at Loughborough University.
+The ground is based at Loughborough University, adjacent to the National Cricket Performance Centre, and is the home ground for Loughborough MCC University.
 The first recorded match on the ground was in 1983, when Loughborough Students played Exeter University in the quarter finals of the University Athletics Union Championship.
-The ground held two Women's One Day Internationals in 2008, when England women played West Indies women in both matches, and hosted a single first class match in 2011 between Loughborough MCCU and Northamptonshire.
+The ground hosted four Women's One Day Internationals between 2008 and 2013 and six Women's Twenty20 International matches in 2012 and 2013.
+It also hosted a single first class match in 2011 between Loughborough MCCU and Northamptonshire.
+It was the home ground for Loughborough Lightning in the Women's Cricket Super League from 2016 to 2019 and is one of the grounds used by successor team, The Blaze, from 2021.